Propagation Delay for Low to High Output Transition CMOS Solution

 How to Calculate Propagation Delay for Low to High Output Transition CMOS?

-Propagation Delay for Low to High Output Transition CMOS calculator uses Time for Low to High Transition of Output = (Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)) to calculate the Time for Low to High Transition of Output, The Propagation Delay for Low to High Output Transition CMOS formula is defined as the time required for the output voltage to rise from VOL to the V50% level.
+Propagation Delay for Low to High Output Transition CMOS calculator uses Time for Low to High Transition of Output = (Inverter CMOS Load Capacitance/(Transconductance of PMOS*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))))*(((2*abs(Threshold Voltage of PMOS with Body Bias))/(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias)))+ln((4*(Supply Voltage-abs(Threshold Voltage of PMOS with Body Bias))/Supply Voltage)-1)) to calculate the Time for Low to High Transition of Output, Propagation Delay for Low to High Output Transition CMOS refers to the time taken for a signal at the output terminal of a CMOS device to transition from a low voltage level to a high voltage level.
+This delay includes various factors such as gate delays and interconnect delays within the CMOS circuit.
 Time for Low to High Transition of Output is denoted by ζPLH symbol.

 FAQ